 Testimony of the Day

-As “the skinny girl” my entire life it was a medical condition and the medications necessary for me to take for the rest of my life that packed on more than 50 lbs. in a very short amount of time at the age of 37 that led me places I had never been before.
+As “the skinny girl” my entire life it was a medical condition and the medications necessary for me to take for the rest of my life that packed on more than 50 lbs. in a very short amount of time at the age of 37 that led me to places I had never been before.
 Although the medication was making me feel better, it was a different story when I looked in the mirror.
-I had never tried to be thin, i just naturally was, and it’s not like I wanted to weight 102 lbs on my 5’4″ frame, I always had a dream weight of 120.
+I had never tried to be thin, I just naturally was, and it’s not like I wanted to weight 102 lbs on my 5’4″ frame, I always had a dream weight of 120.
 Something my doctor laughed at when I asked him how to keep some of my baby weight after I delivered my first baby, after all, being pregnant was the first time I actually got over 100#, something that had been a goal of mine since I was about 16.
-I know, poor thin girl … however, I was about to learn how body image affects so many aspects of a persons being, something I had never even considered.
+I know, poor thin girl … however, I was about to learn how body image affects so many aspects of a person being, something I had never even considered.
 20 days after starting my medication and I had already gained 27 lbs.

-I was so shocked every time I looked in the mirror, I still expected to find my former self and seeing my friends visible reactions although they tried to be encouraging.
+I was so shocked every time I looked in the mirror, I still expected to find my former self and seeing my friend’s visible reactions although they tried to be encouraging.
 I kept having to purchase larger and larger clothes and eventually peaked at plus 54 pounds.
-I had tried to “eat better”, you know, yogurt, fruit, vegetables, but in all honesty I am a bona fide, all out sweet tooth, always have been.
+I had tried to “eat better”, you know, yogurt, fruit, vegetables, but in all honesty I am a bona fide, all-out sweet tooth, always have been.
 Nothing seemed to help.
 My doctor and I decided to switch my medication to see if the side effects would alter.
-Hard to say if it worked, I didn’t change anything else, although eating my way across Australia on vacation did non add any weight.
+Hard to say if it worked, I didn’t change anything else, although eating my way across Australia on vacation did not add any weight.
 I took that as a good sign.
-Then I ventured back into the work force and was more mobile and managed to lose a bit of weight, about 10 lbs.
+Then I ventured back into the workforce and was more mobile and managed to lose a bit of weight, about 10 lbs.
 But I still felt terrible, emotionally, physically, had the 3:00 “I’m so tired I could sleep the rest of the day” thing going on.

 I scheduled a consultation with Maria (said nutritionist) attended her Healthy Metabolism Class and attend her grocery store shopping excursion.
 I could do this, no, I will do this.
 My family was in shock.
 I don’t think they gave me a chance, no sweets, no way.
 But I was determined.
 I did not eat one thing that wasn’t on Maria’s approved/recommended list.
-It definitely didn’t happen over night, but little by little, week by week I was losing weight.
+It definitely didn’t happen overnight, but little by little, week by week I was losing weight.
 My clothes were starting to hang, people were taking notice.
 My goal … 120 pounds!
 Ironic right?
 My goal when thin and chubby was always 120!
 I honestly don’t know where I found the strength to do it, except by following Maria.
-Her constant encouragement and knowledge educated me in an area I didn’t even know I needed to learn, after all prior to medication I could eat whatever I wanted.
+Her constant encouragement and knowledge educated me in an area I didn’t even know I needed to learn, after all, prior to medication, I could eat whatever I wanted.
 I no longer had the 3:00 afternoon energy dip, and generally had a better outlook on life.
 I’m not saying it was completely easy, there were challenges … what to order if we went out to eat?
-I eventually did reach my goal and I owe it all to this book and it’s author, Maria Emmerich.
+I eventually did reach my goal and I owe it all to this book and its author, Maria Emmerich.
 Thank you Maria

 If you are a fan of Outback Steakhouse Coconut Shrimp, you will enjoy this recipe.
 It cuts 300 calories and 33 carbohydrates just for the shrimp portion.
 This recipe also cuts over 350 calories and 105 carbohydrates with the marmalade!
 I hope you enjoy!